-DATED: AUGUST 21, 2020
+DATED: FEBRUARY 24, 2021

-The Senate Law and Public Safety Committee reports favorably Senate Bill No. 2767.
+The Assembly Community Development and Affairs Committee reports favorably Senate Bill No. 2767 (1R).

-As reported by the committee, Senate Bill No. 2767 requires the Civil Service Commission to oversee the development and maintenance of a database, which would collect and track the background information received from a law enforcement agency of the State or a political subdivision of the State regarding candidates for the position of law enforcement officer.
-The database would include all background information received from all candidates and all threshold decisions made for selection or disqualification of candidates by participating law enforcement agencies. database would exclude any personal identifying information to prevent compromising personal security and privacy and to ensure a non-biased process.
+This bill requires the Civil Service Commission to oversee the development and maintenance of a database, which would collect and track the background information received from a law enforcement agency of the State or a political subdivision of the State regarding candidates for the position of law enforcement officer.
+The database would include all background information received from all candidates and all threshold decisions made for selection or disqualification of candidates by participating law enforcement agencies.
+The database would exclude any personal identifying information to prevent compromising personal security and privacy and to ensure a nonbiased process.
 The purpose of the database is to ensure that the commission would have all relevant information from all candidates to better understand the reasoning behind a candidate's selection or disqualification during the hiring process.
-The bill also requires the commission to develop a universal background application to be used by all law enforcement agencies. information in the application would be used to uniformly fill in the fields of the database.
+The bill would also require the commission to develop a universal background application to be used by all law enforcement agencies.
+The information in the application would be used to uniformly fill in the fields of the database.

 The bill requires the commission to develop universal guidelines and best practices for background investigations relating to thresholds for removal from the candidate list.
-The guidelines and best practices will include training for background investigations to better understand the challenges underrepresented disproportionately face.
+The guidelines and best practices will include training for background investigations to better understand the challenges underrepresented groups disproportionately face.
 The purpose of the guidelines and best practices is to prevent a failure to adequately account for such challenges during the selection or disqualification process.
-The bill also requires the commission to switch to a paperless system updates to candidates and certification concerning status Candidates would also be permitted to submit notifications. responses electronically.
+The bill also requires the commission to switch to a paperless system concerning status updates to candidates and certification notifications.
+Candidates would also be permitted to submit responses electronically.
 Studies have shown that going to a paperless system has made hiring processes much easier and could help prevent exclusionary practices.